Alvin M. Owsley: Career

 From 1923 to 1933 the legal partnership of Burgess, Owsley, Story, and Stewart was the focus of Owsley's career.
 In 1924, he received 152 votes for Vice President at the Democratic National Convention.
 With gained stability at home in Texas, in May 1925 Alvin married Lucy Ball, daughter of Frank Ball of the Ball Brothers.
 He attempted an unsuccessful campaign for the Democratic nomination to the United States Senate in 1928.
 In 1933, Owsley was rewarded for his efforts as a campaign speaker for Franklin D. Roosevelt with an appointment as the US Minister to Romania (1933–1935).
 He also served as minister to the Irish Free State (1935–1937) and completed his diplomatic work as minister to Denmark (1937–1939).
-He resigned in 1939, with increased international tensions and Roosevelt's announcement for a third term as President.
+He resigned in 1939, with increased international tensions and Roosevelt's announcement for a third term as president.

 Later life

 Though a Democrat, Owsley rejected Roosevelt's bid to run for a third term and campaigned for Wendell Willkie in 1940.
-Owsley remained in politics, but helping the Texas campaigns of Republicans Thomas Dewey and Dwight D. Eisenhower.
+Owsley remained in politics, but helping the Texas campaigns of Republicans Thomas E. Dewey and Dwight D. Eisenhower.
 In 1941, he started work for his father-in-law, Frank Ball, at the Ball Brothers' Glass Manufacturing Company, first in Muncie, Indiana, and in 1944 moving to Dallas, where he retired as vice president.
 He represented the American Legion in support of American soldier William S. Girard in his 1957–1958 manslaughter trial in Tokyo.
 Owsley died in Dallas in 1967.